-If you use Google’s products, there’s a good chance the company already has a copy your credit card details stored somewhere—in your Chrome browser’s autofill settings, gathering dust in a Google Wallet, or inside Android Pay.
+If you use Google’s products, there’s a good chance the company already has a copy of your credit card details stored somewhere—in your Chrome browser’s autofill settings, gathering dust in a Google Wallet, or inside Android Pay.
 But soon, “over the coming weeks,” Google says it will merge the various ways it gobbles up this information under a new umbrella called Google Pay.

 The rebrand is coming a little late in the game.
 Google has explored various ways of enabling digital payments since 2011, when it first released Google Wallet.
 Then in 2015, Google came out with Android Pay, with support from three major US carriers.
 But in 2017, Google’s service trailed seriously behind its competitors—Samsung Pay and Apple Pay, according to Juniper Research and payments industry site PYMNTs.